OpenClaw Cost Dashboard: Track Agent Spend by Job, Tool, and Model

 Token costs in OpenClaw accumulate silently.
 A cron job that runs four times a day might consume 50,000 tokens per run across two model providers.
 A sub-agent that handles customer queries might spike to 200,000 tokens during peak hours.
 The agent does not know or care what the tokens cost; it optimizes for task completion.
 The bill arrives at the end of the month, and the question becomes: which jobs, which tools, and which models drove the spend?

-This article describes the problem of cost visibility in agentic AI deployments and outlines a practical approach to mapping token spend to specific jobs, tools, and models using event metadata that OpenClaw and its plugin ecosystem already produce.
+This article describes the cost visibility problem in agentic AI, outlines a practical approach to solving it with event metadata that OpenClaw and its plugin ecosystem already produce, and explains where Zedly Shield is on the path to native cost tracking.

 The Invisible Cost Problem